 Don’t fall for these gimmick lines on the phone, just hang up!
 If you have given your phone number, and they call you back, hang up and call the police.

-Telemarketing Scams & Ways To Avoid Them
+Internet Frauds And Scams And Ways To Avoid Them

 It is easier to keep your money, stay safe and avoid scams.
 Once your money is gone, it is much harder to get it back.